 ** Provides WNA CNE contact hours

-Waukesha County Technical College is an approved provider of nursing continuing education by the Wisconsin Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Waukesha County Technical College is approved as a provider of nursing continuing professional development by the Wisconsin Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Theory and Skills Courses

 - 510-405C Critical Thinking/Nursing Skills NC: Discuss ways to develop and apply critical thinking related to the nursing process,

 physical assessment and skills in the Nursing Skills Lab setting.
 Content includes

 enhanced physical assessment, multiple routes of medication administration, infusion

 therapy, enteral and nasogastric tube management, maintenance of oxygenation and wound

 management.
 Therapeutic communication techniques, care of the older adult, documentation